 Dancehall instrumental store

 Dancehall instrumentals for independent rappers, singers and content creators.
-Brought to you by BeatsbySV, a top selling producer.
+Brought to you by BeatsbySV, a multi-platinum producer from the Netherlands.

-Simply add 8 of the same licenses to your cart and the discount will be applied automatically.
-Discount ends soon… ⏰
+Simply add 4 of the same licenses to your cart and the discount will be applied automatically.

 Jamaica is the homeland of the music genre dancehall.
 Cooling down from the very high temperatures in Jamaica, it’s no surprise that the Jamaican population likes to party.
 Reggae music gained a lot of popularity in the 60’s.
 In the late 1970’s, reggae evolved into multiple subgenres.
 One of the subgenres was dancehall.
 The genre got it’s name from DJ’s playing this new sound in a lot of dance halls.